Tanja Kinkel: Life and work

 Kinkel is a member of the PEN Centre Germany and the Federal Association of Young Authors (BVjA).
 She has been a member of the Munich Tower Writers since 2004.

 In 2006, the Bavarian State Ministry for Education, Culture, Science and Art appointed her to the board of trustees of the International Artists' House Villa Concordia, Bamberg.
 In the same year, Kinkel was recognized as a creative achiever at the 100 Minds of Tomorrow exhibition.

 In 2007, she became patron of the Federal Children's Hospice Association.

 At the end of 2002, she took part in a homage to Michael Ende's The Neverending Story.
 The result of her engagement with Ende's fantasy world was the novel The King of Fools, published in 2003.
 In 2015, with Sleep of Reason, she dedicated herself for the first time to a topic from the recent past, the German Autumn of 1977.

 In 2017, Kinkel was a tower clerk in the small town of Abenberg in Central Franconia, the first woman to hold this position.
 As a result of her work there, she published the volume of short stories Voices from Abenberg.
 Also in 2017, the film adaptation of her third novel The Puppeteers was broadcast as a television film in two parts on ARD.
-In 2020, her first series, The Prison Doctor, designed for listening, was published by the audio book provider Audible.
+In 2020, her first series, The Prison Doctor, designed for listening, was published by the audiobook provider Audible.

 Since 2015 she has been a guest lecturer at the University of Zurich; teaching in the module "History and Media: How History Comes to the Media".

 Since 2018, she is guest lecturer at the University of Television and Film Munich; teaching assignment "Research".

 Since December 2019, she is president of the International Feuchtwanger Society, Los Angeles.